Understanding the Suicide Clause in Life Insurance

 - North Dakota

-Some states have enacted "death with dignity" laws that allow terminally ill patients to end their lives with medical assistance.
+Some states have enacted "death with dignity" or medical aid-in-dying (MAID) laws that allow terminally ill patients to end their lives with medical assistance.
 These laws create unique interactions with life insurance suicide clauses.

 Additional State Requirements